cdl-geneseo/cdl-geneseo.github.io/_drafts/share-this-canvas-resource-on-ways-to-vote-in-ny.md

 ---
 layout: post
-title: New Canvas Resource on Ways to Vote in NY
+title: Share This Canvas Resource on Ways to Vote in NY
 author: Karleen West
 bio: /authors/west
 ---